dieharders/obrew-studio-server/README.md

 - ✅ Embeddings: Create vector embeddings from a file/website/media to augment memory
 - ✅ Knowledge Base: Search a vector database with Llama Index to retrieve information
 - ✅ Agents: Customized LLM, can choose or specify tool use
+- ✅ Tool Use: Choose from pre-made or write your own
 - ❌ Workflows: Composable automation of tasks, teams of agents, parallel processing, conditional routing
 - ❌ Monitors: Source citations, observability, logging, time-travel, transparency
 - ❌ Support multi-modal: vision, text, audio, 3d, and beyond